Protecting a Bosonic Qubit with Autonomous Quantum Error Correction

 Robustness in modern classical computers is often aided by passive dissipation acting as a restoring force against environmental perturbations, rather than active error correction protocols.
-A quantum analogy for dissipative stabilization of qubits, or autonomous quantum error correction (AQEC), is possible but has important distinctions from its classical counterpart (Fig.~1a): Since qubit states form a continuous two-dimensional encoding manifold $\mathcal{C}$, the restoring dissipation must be tailored perpendicular to $\mathcal{C}$ to not disrupt the manifold of code states.
-As a result, random perturbations tangential to $\mathcal{C}$ are not recoverable.
-Therefore, the encoding manifold $\mathcal{C}$ itself also has to be specifically designed to ensure that the dominant physical errors only occur orthogonal to the surface, as formulated by the Knill-Laflamme QEC criteria~\cite{knill_theory_1997}.
+A quantum analogy for dissipative stabilization of qubits, or autonomous quantum error correction (AQEC), is possible but has important distinctions from its classical counterpart (Fig.~1a): Since qubit states form a continuous two-dimensional encoding manifold $\mathcal{C}$, the restoring dissipation must be tailored perpendicular to $\mathcal{C}$ to not disrupt the manifold of code states, which leaves any perturbations tangential to $\mathcal{C}$ unrecoverable.
+Therefore, the encoding manifold $\mathcal{C}$ itself also has to be specifically designed to ensure that the physical errors only occur orthogonal to the surface, as formulated by the Knill-Laflamme QEC criteria~\cite{knill_theory_1997}.

 These simultaneous requirements dictate that the form of dissipation needed for AQEC will be rather exotic~\cite{lihm_implementation-independent_2018}.
-Advances in quantum reservoir engineering~\cite{poyatos_quantum_1996} have paved the way to synthesize dissipation operators not naturally available, enabling stabilization of various non-classical states~\cite{krauter_entanglement_2011, lin_dissipative_2013,barreiro_open-system_2011}.
-More recently, dissipation has been tailored to confine a quantum system to a qubit-encoding manifold~\cite{leghtas_confining_2015, lescanne_exponential_2020}, albeit not countering the dominant physical errors.
-A number of encouraging proposals for AQEC have emerged~\cite{kerckhoff_designing_2010,kapit_hardware-efficient_2016,reiter_dissipative_2017,cohen_degeneracy-preserving_2017, albert_pair-cat_2019}, but require development of more challenging hardware architectures.
-Here we introduce and implement an AQEC scheme in a common transmon-based superconducting circuit QED device~\cite{koch_charge-insensitive_2007, reagor_quantum_2016, axline_architecture_2016}, solely enabled by the synthesis of a highly-specific dissipation operator. \\
+Advances in quantum reservoir engineering~\cite{poyatos_quantum_1996} have paved the way to synthesize dissipation operators not naturally available, enabling stabilization of various non-classical states~\cite{krauter_entanglement_2011, barreiro_open-system_2011, kienzler_quantum_2015}.
+More recently, dissipation has been tailored to confine a quantum harmonic oscillator to delocalized regions in phase space~\cite{leghtas_confining_2015} to suppress bit-flips~\cite{lescanne_exponential_2020}.
+However, the stabilized manifold does not permit QEC of the dominant decoherence process in the system: single photon loss.
+Encouraging proposals for AQEC have emerged for a number of experimental platforms~\cite{kerckhoff_designing_2010,kapit_hardware-efficient_2016,reiter_dissipative_2017,albert_pair-cat_2019}, but they require hardware architectures yet to be developed.
+In this Article, we introduce and implement an AQEC scheme in a common transmon-based superconducting circuit QED device~\cite{koch_charge-insensitive_2007, reagor_quantum_2016, axline_architecture_2016}, which is solely enabled by the synthesis of a highly-specific dissipation operator.